Gamepr023/cse15l-lab-reports/Week_1_Lab_Report.md

 # Week 1 Lab Report
-This is a tutorial on how to log into `ieng6`, a UCSD CSE 15L course-specific account
+This is a tutorial on how to log into `ieng6`, a UCSD CSE 15L course-specific account using Remote Access.

 ## **Step 1: Installing Visual Studio Code**
 This is the main program that will be used in this course.
 Install [VSCode](https://code.visualstudio.com/) and open it when it is done installing.
 It should look something like this: